I admit it, I love planning and I love to plan my work and my practice!

 I consider what I need to stop doing, start doing, and where I need to adjust.

-I note all of this down in my Bullet Journal so I can refer back to it when I plan the month ahead.
+I make a note of any insights in my journal so I can refer back to it when I plan for the coming months.

 I make time for a weekly review which helps me be organised as well as strategic.